 - Children’s Aid Society of London and Middlesex

 - St. Joseph’s Health Care London

 - Victim Services of Middlesex-London

-FASD CONNECT is a peer-mentorship based initiative that will connect parents/caregivers in need of support to two trained peer mentors with lived experience in the London area.
+FASD CONNECT was a peer-mentorship based initiative that connects parents/caregivers in need of support to two trained peer mentors with lived experience in the London area.
 Parent peer-support models of service have been shown to reduce social isolation and increase confidence and coping strategies for those receiving the service.
 This model complements the provincial FASD strategy which is focused on supporting children, youth, and families affected by FASD.

-This is a 3-year project that introduces service coordination to justice-involved youth who are living in poverty.
-In Phase I, this project has provided a descriptive analysis of youth, their circumstance(s) and familial situation.
-Phase II will determine whether the service coordination has been effective and to what degree in helping these youth to establish new trajectories for their lives including increased involvement in education, employment and training, and reduction in their indices of poverty.
+This was a 3-year project that introduced service coordination to justice-involved youth who are living in poverty.
+In Phase I, this project had provided a descriptive analysis of youth, their circumstance(s) and familial situation.
+Phase II determined whether the service coordination has been effective and to what degree in helping these youth to establish new trajectories for their lives including increased involvement in education, employment and training, and reduction in their indices of poverty.

 The DELTA Publication series is funded by the Department of Justice Canada and produced by the London Family Court Clinic.
 The series focuses on family violence and is designed to assist professionals in the fields of social services, justice, and education in their work with families.
 The series is also available to families who are in need of information when they are experiencing violence within their family.